Will I have to pay the money back?

 To claim a hardship payment, you need to:

-- show you’ve tried to get money from elsewhere, for example from friends or family, and
+- Show you tried to get money somewhere else (like from friends or family)

 Claiming if you are on JSA or ESA